fashberg/WThermostatBeca/README.md

 ## Hardware-Versions

 You need the WiFi Version!
-(W in productname suffix, like -GAL**W**).
+(W in product name suffix, like -GAL**W**).
 There is also a version without WLAN.
 See [Diagnose Can we add WiFi to Non-Wifi Thermostat bac-002.pdf](./docs/Diagnose%20Can%20we%20add%20WiFi%20to%20Non-Wifi%20Thermostat%20bac-002.pdf)

 The BHT Version is for heating only.
 The BAC-Version has modes Cooling, Heating and Ventilation.
 The BHT-002-GA/GB/GC versions only differs in relays-wiring.